Altered States: Development

 The film had its origins with a meeting Paddy Chayefsky had with his friends Bob Fosse and Herb Gardner at the Russian Tea Room in 1975.
 They were feeling "disgruntled" and as a joke conceived a movie they could make together.
 They wanted to pitch something to Dino De Laurentiis, who was making King Kong.
 After discussing a version of Frankenstein they decided to do a version of Dr. Jekyll and Mr Hyde.
 Chayefsky went home and wrote a three-page "dramatic statement and I have never seen something come together so fast."

 Chayefsky decided to write a serious film on the American scientific community and the archetypal man in his search for his true self.
 A producer at Columbia Pictures, Daniel Melnick, suggested that Chayefsky turn a treatment he had written into a novel first, and he agreed.
 He did extensive research with scientists and anthropologists.
 The novel was published in early 1978.
 As was the case with his previous films, Chayefsky was granted full creative control over the film version of Altered States.

 Film rights were sold to Melnick, who had greenlit Network while the head of production at MGM, and who had a deal with Columbia.

-In April 1978, he turned in his script to Columbia.
+In April 1978, Chayefsky turned in his script to Columbia.
 In June 1978, Melnick became the head of production at Columbia, but under his deal, he was still allowed to produce Altered States.
 Melnick wound up resigning in October, taking Altered States with him.

+Production

+For the final transformation sequence a computer-assisted rotoscope system was created, which produced smooth movements without jitter or objectionable outline.
+The glow and particles were made on a computer.
+The frames were first manually traced with an electronic pen and transferred to a tablet.
+For more complex scenes a high-resolution scanner was used.
+When finished, a digital plotter would draw the frames in black and white on frosted mylar animation cels.
+The cels were then photographed on a computer-controlled animation stand.
+An optical printer added the colors, requiring multiple passes with color filtration and separate mattes.